 The starting point in developing and launching an enterprise data and analytics strategy is to understand the interrelationships that are necessary to deliver analytics capabilities.
 These relationships also account for skills and roles of everyone who works with data, from business executives and business analysts to data scientists.
 To measure and drive success, an actionable road map, with each phase focused on being lean with a business impact, is required.
 Attend this workshop to learn how to designate business drivers into analytic capabilities and data priorities, create and implement a road map, and deliver a compelling executive briefing.

-John O'Brien, Principal Advisor and CEO, Radiant Advisors
+John O'Brien, Principal Advisor, Radiant Advisors